 Left Name Panel

-The Standard Operating Procedure governing the use of the mausoleum was last updated and approved by the Post Executive Committee at the regular meeting on February 17, 2003.
-The text of that procedure follows:
+The Standard Operating Procedure governing the use of the mausoleum is updated and approved by the Post Executive Committee.

 Standard Operating Procedure 6—Post Mausoleum

-2. Eligibility: To be eligible to be buried in full sized coffins, members must have three years paid up continuous membership at the date of their deaths.
-This includes unmarried members of the Paris Post One Ladies Auxiliary.
-In addition, spouses of members in good standing may also be buried if both spouses agree to be cremated.
-This measure is necessary due to the limited space available for full sized coffins.
+2. Eligibility: Only legionnaire veteran members of Paris Post 1, Auxiliary and authorized family members are allowed to be interred at the mausoleum.
+Only cremated remains are authorized to be buried.
+This measure is necessary due to the limited space available.
 In the case where the spouse precedes the member in death, and burial with the member is desired, the cremated remains must be stored by the member in order to have them interred in the mausoleum at the same time as the member’s cremated remains.

 3. Formalities: The Post Service Officer will provide necessary assistance and guidance to the surviving family members to accomplish the necessary formalities required for burial in the mausoleum.
 Normal protocol is for the family to make all arrangements through our dedicate mortuary company that serves the mausoleum.
-All costs, including transportation of the remains, opening and closing of the grave and all local and national taxes will be paid by the surviving family.
+All costs, including transportation of the remains, opening and closing of the grave, and all local and national taxes will be paid by the surviving family.

-5. Upkeep: The monument and mausoleum are established for perpetual care by the cemetery custodian; however the Post does pay for this upkeep annually.
-Surviving families who are able to do so are asked to make a donation to the Post in memory of the dead person, either at the time of burial or at any other convenient time.
+5. Upkeep and Maintenance: The monument and mausoleum are maintained by the volunteer veteran members of Paris Post 1.
+The Post pay for all upkeep and maintenance.
+Surviving families, who are able to do so, are asked to make a donation to the Post in memory of their deceased loved ones to assist in carrying on the legacy.
 It is suggested that persons who intend to be buried in the mausoleum make some provision in their wills or testaments to cover this cost if that is their wish to be buried at the mausoleum.

 6. Procedures: Any person wishing to be buried in the mausoleum should write, date and sign a letter stating their last wishes.
 One copy should be sent to the Post Service Officer and Commander via email (email@example.com), and copies should be retained by the family members such that no questions will arise to preclude the burial when the time arrives.
-Finally, cremation is recommended in order to assure adequate space in the mausoleum for the years to come.(signed) Clarita Geoghegan Post Commander 2020 © American Legion Paris Post 1.
-All rights reserved.